What we do

 Our Good Fish Guide highlights the most and least sustainable fish, so people can make better seafood-buying choices.

-To make this happen, we:
+To make environmental change happen, we:

 - Influence politicians and businesses to make policy, legislative and practical changes.
 We challenge those responsible when laws are not enforced, and we influence investment and procurement decisions.